 Probate Code § 5406 (technical amendment).
-Payment of account held in trust form where financial institution has no notice that account is not a "trust account"
+Payment of account held in trust form where financial institution has not notice that account is not a "Totten trust account"

 5406.
-The provisions of this chapter that apply to the payment of a trust account apply to an account in the name of one or more parties as trustee for one or more other persons if the financial institution has no other or further notice that the account is not a trust account as defined in Section 5101 5152.
+The provisions of this chapter that apply to the payment of a Totten trust account apply to an account in the name of one or more parties as trustee for one or more other persons if the financial institution has no other or further notice in writing that the account is not a Totten trust account as defined in Section $\frac{5101}{80}$.

 Comment.
-Section 5406 is amended to substitute a reference to Section 5152 in place of the former reference to Section 5101.
-The definition of "trust account" is now found in Section 5152.
+Section 5406 is amended to substitute a reference to Section 80 in place of the former reference to Section 5101.
+The definition of "Totten trust account" is found in Section 80.
+The section also is amended to require notice that the account is not a Totten trust account to be in writing.
+This is consistent with a requirement formerly found in Sections 853 and 6853 of the Financial Code.

-Probate Code § 5407 (amended).
+Probate Code §5407 (amended).
 Payment to minor

-- SEC. .
-Section 5407 of the Probate Code is amended to read: - 5407.
-If a financial institution is required or permitted to make payment pursuant to this chapter to a person who is a minor: - (a) If the minor is a party to a multiple-party account, payment may be made to the minor or to the minor's order, and payment so made is a valid release and discharge of the financial institution, but this subdivision does not apply if the account is to be paid to the minor because the minor was designated as a P.O.D. payee or as a beneficiary of a trust account. - (b) In cases where subdivision (a) does not apply, payment shall be made pursuant to the California Uniform Transfers to Minors Act, Part 9 (commencing with Section 3900) of Division 4, or as provided in Chapter 2 (commencing with Section 3400) of Part 8 of Division 4.
+5407.
+If a financial institution is required or permitted to make payment pursuant to this chapter to a person who is a minor:

+(a) If the minor is a party to a multiple-party account, payment may be made to the minor or to the minor's order, and payment so made is a valid release and discharge of the financial institution, but this subdivision does not apply if the account is to be paid to the minor because the minor was designated as a P.O.D. payee or as a beneficiary of a Totten trust account.

+(b) In cases where subdivision (a) does not apply, payment shall be made pursuant to the California Uniform Transfers to Minors Act, Part 9 (commencing with Section 3900) of Division 4, or as provided in Chapter 2 (commencing with Section 3400) of Part 8 of Division 4.